TV-Rename/Website/_manual/options.md

 ## Offline Operation

-If **Offline Operation** is enabled TV&nbsp;Rename will firstly prompt you to make sure you wish to go offline, and if you click `Yes` it will run on locally cached data from [The TVDB](http://thetvdb.com "Visit thetvdb.com").
+If **Offline Operation** is enabled TV&nbsp;Rename will firstly prompt you to make sure you wish to go offline, and if you click `Yes` it will run on locally cached data from [The&nbsp;TVDB](http://thetvdb.com "Visit thetvdb.com").
 This will stop TV&nbsp;Rename attempting to update.

 {:.toplink}
 [Return to Top]()

 ## Automatic Background Download

-If **Automatic Background Download** is enabled any action that reads data from the cache will also trigger an update from[The TVDB](http://thetvdb.com "Visit TheTVDB.com"), additionally updates will be performed at regular intervals.
+If **Automatic Background Download** is enabled any action that reads data from the cache will also trigger an update from[The&nbsp;TVDB](http://thetvdb.com "Visit TheTVDB.com"), additionally updates will be performed at regular intervals.

 {:.toplink}
 [Return to Top]()